 Eli (Charlie Shotwell) has an auto-immune disorder that has made life extremely challenging for him.
 His parents, Rose (Kelly Reilly) and Paul (Max Martini), have had to keep him indoors in a plastic bubble for much of his day-to-day life.
-When they venture outside, it is a whole ordeal, as they need to put him in what is essentially a HAZMAT suit.
+When they venture outside, it is an ordeal, as they need to put him in what is essentially a HAZMAT suit.
 When Eli is exposed to things like air, water, or even dust, his body quickly reacts.
-He struggles to breathe, his skin breaks out into rashes, and those rashes are extremely painful.
-Fortunately, however, Eli's parents have found a doctor that might be able to help.
+He struggles to breathe, his skin breaks out into painful rashes.
+Fortunately, however, Eli's parents have found a doctor who might be able to help.

 Dr. Horn (Lili Taylor) has transformed an old, abandoned mansion into a facility where she treats kids just like Eli.
 The facility has a lab where Dr. Horn and her team can run tests and treat the children.
 The facility has also been cleaned extensively, and the air and water inside is filtered, so Eli can move about the mansion freely, without fear of having a reaction.
 The family quickly begins to feel some amount of hope, but that hope does not last long for Eli.
 He begins to think the facility might be haunted, as he begins to see ghosts in the night.
 The ghosts are after him, and as exhausting as the daily tests in the lab are for him, every night in the facility is a fight for survival against the paranormal entities within the house.

 |The Pros||The Cons|

 Predictable Ghosts & The Logistics (-3pts)